AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/chapter-5/union-graph.md

 ## Context

-The `Named Graph <named-graphs>` pattern describes an approach for managing RDF statements as a collection of graphs.
-The `Graph Annotation <graph-annotation>` pattern illustrates how to capture information about these graphs.
+The [`Named Graphs`](../chapter-5/named-graphs) pattern describes an approach for managing RDF statements as a collection of graphs.
+The [`Graph Annotation`](../chapter-5/graph-annotation) pattern illustrates how to capture information about these graphs.
 However for many use cases, a consuming application may need to ignore the graph structure of a dataset and instead work on a single consistent view of the data.
 In other circumstances we may only want to query a certain set of graphs (e.g. just the data, or just the annotations).
 So how do we gain the benefits of named graphs without having to teach all applications about the internal structure of our triple store?

 ## Solution